microsoft/RTVS-docs/setup-remote.md

 Check if you can ping the remote machine from the command line: `ping
 <remote-machine-name>` If the ping fails make sure the machine is running.

-**Q. The R interactive window says the remote machine is on but service is not running?**
+**Q. The R interactive window says the remote machine is on, but service is not running?**

 There are three possible reasons for this:

 *	`.Net 4.6.1` or greater was not installed on the remote machine.
 Check for that.
-*	Firewall exception might have failed: update the firewall rules for `Microsoft.R.Host.Broker` and `Microsoft.R.Host` by re-adding the programs.
+*	Ensure that the firewall rules for `Microsoft.R.Host.Broker` and `Microsoft.R.Host` are enabled for both incoming and outgoing connections.
 *	SSL certificate with `CN=<remote-machine-name>` was not installed

 Restart the OS after doing any of the above changes.
 Make sure that `RHostBrokerService` and `RUserPofileService` are running, from either Task Manager (services tab) or `services.msc`.

-**Q. The R interactive window says `401 Access denied` while connecting to the R server?**
+**Q. Why does the R interactive window say `401 Access denied` while connecting to the R server?**

 There are two possible reasons: